 An anonymous individual told a fantastic story about how one night he went to Trippe’s house in Erie and there was a Mercedes in the driveway.
 He went inside and saw in the living room Doc McGee and a large man with him who supposedly said, "You better go back to wherever you came from and pretend you were never here."
 Trippe later refused to discuss the incident.

 When he was doing his two years in drug rehabilitation, Trippe joined the Temple of Set, an offshoot of the Church of Satan led by Michael Aquino.
-The organization had a somewhat restrictive admission process, but Aquino, who championed Trippe’s state of affairs beginning in 1986, believed he was the real deal, with one of the key pieces of evidence: a speeding ticket Trippe presented to him.
+The organization had a somewhat restrictive admission process, but Aquino, who championed Trippe’s state of affairs beginning in 1986, believed he was the real deal.
+One of the key pieces of evidence: a speeding ticket Trippe presented to him.
 The ticket was issued in Florida to the driver of a Lamborghini identified as Sixx, with Mick Mars as its registered owner.